SiteRelEnby/anduril2/README.md

   * Candle and strobe modes should work the same way now
     * 2C to cycle to next strobe, 3C to cycle to previous.
     * 4C to decrease candle/lighting mode activity, 5C to increase, 6C to reset
-    * 6H in candle mode to change candle style
+    * 4H in candle mode to change candle style
+    * 7C in candle mode to toggle aux LEDs
     * Additional strobe mode: Fireworks mode (`USE_FIREWORK_MODE`), after lightning mode
     * On tint ramping lights, two additional strobe modes to switch and ramp between channels (after tactical strobe mode)
     * Blink aux/button red in off/lockout modes when battery is <= 3.2V